programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

                 attr = attr)
     return map
 ```

-To initialize the map, the next cell calls the function and assign the data to the `baseMap` variable.
+To initialize the map, the next line calls the function and assign the data to the new `baseMap` variable:

 ```python
 baseMap = initMap()
 ```

-After initializing the map, Folium processes the data and adds it to the map:
+Folium then processes the data and adds it to the map:

 ```python
 folium.Choropleth(